ambermind/airport-display/README.md

 # MINIMACY Example: Airport display.
-Who need crowdstrike?
+Who needs crowdstrike?
 On July 19th 2024, a lot of airports and other infrastructures encountered blue screens, and freezed computers.
 It turned out this was caused by a wrong update of the embedded crowdstrike security probe.
 Even on basic devices which only display next departures, people had add up a lot of stuff and complexity nobody was aware of.

 This program demonstrates how to: